Supporting female founder initiatives across the UK & Ireland

 A natural fit

-Instrumental in Seasalt’s growth beyond the Cornish coast has been BGF, which invested £11.5 million in 2018.
+BGF has been instrumental in Seasalt’s growth beyond the Cornish coast, having invested £11.5 million in 2018.
 Santander Corporate & Commercial provided an additional £4.5 million in funding.

 “We’ve always liked the way BGF approaches business and we share a number of values, so it seemed a natural fit,” says Paul.
 “The team we work with really understands it’s not just about short-term gain, but about doing what is right for the business and its future.”